 - an unusual or allergic reaction to tetanus toxoid, vaccines, latex, thimerosal, other medicines, foods, dyes, or preservatives

 - pregnant or trying to get pregnant

-How should I use this medicine?This vaccine is for injection into a muscle.
+How should I use this medicine?This vaccine is for injection into a muscle or under the skin.
 It is given by a health care professional.

 A copy of Vaccine Information Statements will be given before each vaccination.
 Read this sheet carefully each time.
 The sheet may change frequently.

 Talk to your pediatrician regarding the use of this medicine in children.
 While this drug may be prescribed for children as young as 7 years of age for selected conditions, precautions do apply.

 What if I miss a dose?Keep appointments for follow-up (booster) doses as directed.
 It is important not to miss your dose.
 Call your doctor or health care professional if you are unable to keep an appointment.

 What should I watch for while using this medicine?Report any adverse reaction following administration to your health care provider.
 Contact your doctor or health care professional and seek emergency medical care if any serious side effects occur.